cybertec-postgresql/pgwatch/docs/preparing_databases.rst

   Similar to *patroni-continuous-discovery* but all Patroni scopes (clusters) of an ETCD namespace are automatically monitored.
   Optionally regexes on database names still apply if provided.

-NB!
 All "continuous" modes expect access to "template1" or "postgres" databasess of the specified cluster to determine the database names residing there.